 These vanilla cupcakes are incredibly tender, soft, and moist.
-It’s hard to just eat one!
+It's hard to just eat one!
 Be sure to also check out our latest sour cream vanilla cupcakes for an all new cupcake experience!

 I have a love-hate relationship with decorating cakes.
 I love it because of all of the fun and creativity you can have.
 I hate it because my decorations usually end up looking … less than ideal (to put it nicely).